-When using David Grays antex granules in the three-hour bioassay, the mortality of Tintinara-S mites reached 100% after one hour at each dose of bifenthrin tested (Figure 1).
+When using David Grays antex granules in the three-hour bioassay, the mortality of Population 1 mites reached approximately 60% after 1 h regardless of bifenthrin dose (0.5g, 5g or 30g), and this remained constant after both 2h and 3h exposure (Figure 1).
+When mites were exposed to the same conditions in the absence of the granules, there was very low mortality (4% after 1h, 7% after 2h, and 16% at 3h).
+By contrast, the mortality of Population 2 mites reached 100% after one hour at each dose of bifenthrin tested (Figure 1).
 When mites were exposed to the same conditions in the absence of the granules, there was very low mortality (0% after 1 h, 2% after 2h, and 9% at 3h).
-The mortality of Tintinara-R1 mites reached approximately 60% after 1 h regardless of bifenthrin dose, and this remained constant after both 2h and 3h exposure (Figure 1).
-Once again, the mortality in the control treatment (i.e. in the absence of granules), remined low at all time points (4% after 1h, 7% after 2h, and 16% at 3h).
+The Once again, the mortality in the control treatment (i.e. in the absence of granules), remined low at all time points (4% after 1h, 7% after 2h, and 16% at 3h).

-In the eight-hour bioassay (Figure 2), the Rokewood-S population showed low mortality in the control treatment after 1 hour but this increased to 28% in the 8th hour, while granules killed 99% of Rokewood mites in the 1st hour and all mites were dead by the 2nd hour.
-All mites from four other populations (Kellalac-S, Toolondo-S, Keith-S, Tintinara-S) were killed by the granules in the 1st hour (data not shown).
-The granules killed 93% and 94% mites of Tintinara-R2 and Willalooka-R2 populations respectively in the 1st hour and mortalities in these two populations rose to 99% between the 2nd and 8th hours.
+In the eight-hour bioassay (Figure 2), the Population 11 showed low mortality in the control treatment after 1 hour but this increased to 28% in the 8th hour, while granules killed 99% mites of Population 11 in the 1st hour and all mites were dead by the 2nd hour.
+All mites from four other populations (Populations 5 and 8-10) were killed by the granules in the 1st hour, so the mortality curve of these four population largely overlapped with Population 11’s curve.
+The granules killed 93% and 94% mites of Populations 4 and 7 respectively in the 1st hour and mortalities in these two populations rose to 99% between the 2nd and 8th hours.
 The mortality of Willalooka-R1 population in the control rose gradually from 5% in the 1st hour to 32% in the 8th hour, while granules killed 86% mites of this population in the 1st hour.
 The mortality of Willalooka-R1 population in the granule treatment rose gradually between 1 and 8 hours to 92%.

 Of the 197 mites genotyped, there were 115 susceptible homozygotes (SS), 46 heterozygotes (RS) and 36 homozygotes (RR) (Table 3).
 Within an hour, the bifenthrin granules had killed 93% of the SS mites and 93% of the RS mites, but only 19% of the RR mites.
 Within three hours, the bifenthrin granules had killed 99% of the SS mites and all of the 100% RS mites, whereas 19% of the RR mites were still alive.
 After 8 hours, the bifenthrin granules had killed all SS and RS mites, but only 33% of the RR mites.